umbraco/UmbracoDocs/marketplace-and-integrations/integrations/README.md

 ### [CommerceTools](commercetools.md)

-A product and category picker that can be added as a property editor for content, with a value converter providing a strongly typed model for rendering.
+A product and category picker that can be added as a property editor for content.
+Contains a value converter providing a strongly typed model for rendering.

 ### [emerchantpay With Umbraco Forms](emerchantpay-with-umbraco-forms.md)